 Primary Data Acquisition Devices (PDAD) Division

 In its beginnings, PDAD focused on aerial film cameras and their calibration to ensure that high-quality aerial-derived maps and related products could be made of the highest quality and accuracy.
-In the last two decades PDAD has broadened its scope to include digital airborne imaging systems, multi- and hyper-spectral systems, lidar, radar and more, both airborne and spaceborne.
+PDAD broadened its scope as technology and systems expanded to include digital imaging systems, multi- and hyper-spectral systems, lidar, radar, non-metric cameras and more, both airborne and spaceborne.
 PDAD Division works to identify and help write needed standards involving data instrumentation, collection, and processing.
-PAD Also works jointly with other divisions, notably the ASPRS Lidar division and UAS Division in areas of mutual interest and concern.
+PDAD also works jointly with other divisions, notably the ASPRS Lidar Division and UAS Division in areas of mutual interest and concern.

 New Satellite Reference Work

 Inspired by the “Bill Stoney" list that was on the ASPRS website for many years, the USGS recently put out a comprehensive list of land remote sensing satellites.
 You can download a copy here:

 The mission of the Division is to provide a forum for information sharing and understanding of airborne and spaceborne primary data collection devices, their proper operation, and how the data from these instruments and sensors are calibrated, processed and, ultimately, applied.

 The PDAD Division works to encourage awareness and proper employment of these data collection devices so that the products they generate may enhance geospatial knowledge and understanding.

 - Continue understand and document acquisition collection technology systems and devices and provide system information and performance information by working directly with manufacturer and data providers.

 - Working directly with other divisions and committees with specific focus on data and standards groups, such as the UAS and LIDAR Divisions, and the Standards Committee.
 Revitalize past proposed efforts if needed (joint committees).